ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 Point STAT Files
 ^^^^^^^^^^^^^^^^^^^

-The point STAT files contain continuous variables like temperature, pressure, and wind speed.
-A description of the point STAT file can be found `here <https://met.readthedocs.io/en/latest/Users_Guide/point-stat.html#introduction>`__.
+The Point-Stat files contain continuous variables like temperature, pressure, and wind speed.
+A description of the Point-Stat file can be found :ref:`here <met:point-stat>` in the MET documentation.

-The point STAT files contain quite a bit of information and could be overwhelming for the user to go through.
-To simplify this we suggest the users to focus on the CNT MET test which contains the `RMSE <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#root-mean-squared-error-rmse>`__ and `MBIAS <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html?highlight=csi#multiplicative-bias>`__ statistics.
+The Point-Stat files contain a potentially overwhelming amount of information.
+Therefore, we recommend that users focus on the CNT MET test, which contains the `RMSE <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html#root-mean-squared-error-rmse>`__ and `MBIAS <https://met.readthedocs.io/en/latest/Users_Guide/appendixC.html?highlight=csi#multiplicative-bias>`__ statistics.
 The MET tests are defined in column 24 ‘LINE_TYPE’ of the STAT file.
 Look for ‘CNT’ in this column.
 Then find column 66-68 for MBIAS and 78-80 for RMSE statistics.
 A full description of this file can be found `here <https://met.readthedocs.io/en/latest/Users_Guide/point-stat.html#point-stat-output>`__.

 ..
 COMMENT: Use/add intersphinx to link to MET docs?